Butter paper vs baking paper comparison

 The confusion often arises because both papers look identical.
 Many packaging brands also use terms like "butter paper for baking," which adds to the misunderstanding.

-But visually similar doesn’t mean functionally same.
-The difference lies in the coating and heat resistance:
+But visually similar doesn't mean functionally the same.
+The key difference lies in the coating and heat resistance:

 The Perks of Using Baking Paper in the Oven